ring-lang/ring/extensions/microcontroller/ringpico/README.md

 In this folder we have the RingPico extension for using Ring on Raspberry Pi Pico

-This is a project folder that contains (Ring Compiler/VM, RingPico extension and Ring program)
+This is a project folder that contains (Ring Compiler/VM, RingPico extension and Samples)

 Install
 =======